A quick reminder: why privacy is critical for our users

 - Confluence API Migration Guide

 Per our deprecation policy, we committed to providing a 6 month period of time to complete the migrations and communicated that on March 29, 2019 legacy user references (username and user key) will be removed from those public APIs.
 To facilitate the migration we updated our APIs to include accountID and added opt-in mechanisms in order to enable testing.

 Our migration guides also mention changes to user objects which will come as a result of a new feature we're introducing to users in mid-April 2019, the profile visibility control screen.

 The profile visibility control screen will allow users to hide or unhide parts of their profile.
 Fields that are currently returned in the user object today, like email address, may not show up (or return null), depending on the user's profile visibility control settings.

 Additional requirements to support the right to be forgotten

 Cloud apps storing personal data are now also required to provide regular reports on the list of users that have been stored.
 We've created a new API and service to respond to those reports with information about Atlassian Accounts that have been closed.
 We expect that when apps receive this information they immediately process data deletion.

-A trusted experience is something that we’re building together.
+A trusted experience is something that we're building together.
 One bad customer experience can reflect poorly on our community as a whole so we will be regularly monitoring and enforcing these new requirements.
-We started with de-listing apps that have not provided sufficient information on Atlassian Marketplace, and we will continue with monitoring the use of personal data and the tools we provide to stay in sync.
+We started with de-listing apps that have not provided sufficient information on Atlassian Marketplace, and we will continue to monitor the use of personal data and the tools we provide to stay in sync.